bhavnish97/Customer-ChurnRate-Analysis/README.md

 # Customer-ChurnRate-Analysis

-Analyze the Churn Rate of Customers for a bank.
+Anaysis of the Customers Churn Rate for a bank.